EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 Restricted Market Access

-Secondly, non-compliance to the EUDR can lead to an immediate ban on selling into the EU market, as well as the confiscation of the relevant commodities or products and confiscation of revenues gained from the relevant commodities and products concerned, leading to severe business and reputational loss.
+Non-compliance with the EUDR can lead to an immediate ban on selling into the EU market, as well as the confiscation of the relevant commodities or products and confiscation of revenues gained from the relevant commodities and products concerned, leading to severe business and reputational loss.

 Reputational Damage